 The church grows gradually after the resurrection.
 The followers of Jesus meet him, but they’re slow to believe.
-The ApostleThomas is an example of their skepticism.
+The ApostleThomas exemplifies their skepticism.
 The week’s gospel readings from John introduce us to another group slow to believe– people like Nicodemus, who comes to Jesus by night.
-Nicodemus, a supposedly well-informed religious person, only understands Jesus Christ slowly.
+Nicodemus, supposedly a well-informed religious person, only understands Jesus Christ slowly.

 The healing of the crippled man which we read about last Wednesday is only the beginning of the healing miracles that accompany the preaching of the resurrection of Jesus.
-Signs must accompany preaching, Mark’s gospel read on his feast tells us.
-Signs are not just proof of the credibility of the witnesses; they point out that God is creatively restoring humanity and the earth itself.
+Signs must accompany preaching.
+Signs not only prove the credibility of the witnesses; they point out that God is creatively restoring humanity and the earth itself.

-On Friday we begin reading about the miracle of the loaves from the 6th chapter of John’s gospel, an important reading for the Easter season.
+On Friday the Passionists celebrate the “Glorious Wounds of Christ.”
+We also begin reading about the miracle of the loaves from the 6th chapter of John’s gospel, an important reading for the Easter season.
 Bread is a sign that the Risen Jesus remains with us.
 Bread, “which earth has given and human hands have made,” is also a sign that creation itself shares in the mystery of the Lord’s resurrection.
 We will continue to read from John’s gospel into next week: the mystery of the Eucharist has a major place in the Easter season.